Email newsletters are one of the greatest ways to monetize your social media efforts. But it’s really easy to make mistakes too.

-These days most email accounts like Gmail have the images off by default.
-So your subscriber could open the email and click around, but it won’t show up in your numbers.
+These days, most email accounts like Gmail have the images turned off by default.
+So your subscriber could open the email and click around, but the stats won’t show up in your numbers.

-While it’s definitely not a bad idea to have a goal to raise your “open rate” from 2% to 10%, but make sure you don’t neglect the click ratio and try to improve that too.
+While it’s definitely not a bad idea to have a goal to raise your open rate from 2% to 10%, make sure you don’t neglect the click ratio.
 Don’t forget to test different ways to encourage people to share your content.

 Your relationship with your reader is the most important part of your email newsletter.
 You need their permission to market to them, which is the first step to building a great relationship.
 Now you need to send them useful content that tells them you care about them.

-But that’s not enough… it has to be unique and useful.
+But that’s not enough.
+The content has to be unique and useful.
 Bad email newsletter marketers will simply send rehashed blog posts, which is a bad idea.
-One selling point to entice subscribers is that your email newsletter is a place where you share special reports, information and findings.
+One selling point to entice subscribers to keep subscribed is to show that your email newsletter is a place where you share special reports, information and findings.

 For example, here are some good ways to think of the content you provide in your email newsletters:

-- Cornerstone content – This is the content that will make up most of what you give your readers… it’s what defines you.
-If you’re a SEO, then you’ll write about SEO.
+- Cornerstone content – This is the content that will make up most of what you give your readers.
+It’s what defines you.
+If you’re an SEO, then you’ll write about SEO.
 If you’re a graphic designer, you’ll give content based on graphic design.

-- Spicy content – Finally, you should also occasionally write posts.
-Write about a high-profile figure that you disagree with or something controversial.
-These email pieces are going to be the ones that probably get forwarded the most.
+- Spicy content – Finally, you should also occasionally write spicy posts.
+Write about a high-profile figure that you disagree with or about something controversial.
+These email pieces are going to be the ones that probably will get forwarded the most.

-What other mistakes do you see email marketers making?
+What other mistakes do you see email marketers are making?

 P.S.
 If you need help with email marketing click here.